tomvodi/LimePipes/README.md

 ### Source Code

 As previously mentioned, the application uses an intermediate music model for storing the parsed `.bww` tunes.
-This model is defined in the `common/music_model` directory and has struct tags to be exported to `.yaml` files.
-This is used by many tests to compare the parsed tunes with the expected output.
+This model is defined in the [limepipes-plugin-api](https://github.com/tomvodi/limepipes-plugin-api) project and is included as a Go module.

 All enums that have to be serialized and deserialized to and from yaml, are handled with [Enumer](https://github.com/dmarkham/enumer) generate the necessary code.